 Taming the Horror Vacui, unfolding the practice of artist Haseeb Ahmed at Rib, is also an artist publication.
 Edited and designed by Piero Bisello, it will consist of 9 issues to be released after each of the events with Ahmed's guests in the program.
 Participatory in nature, the publication will build a system of annotations in which a central image sourced from Ahmed’s work at Rib will be commented by external contributors, including workshop participants, citizens of Charlois and Rotterdam, artists, curators, scientists, and more.

 Piero Bisello is Editorial Director at Conceptual Fine Arts, an online art writing platform and gallery visiting program in Milan.
 He has a background in art history and analytic philosophy, with degrees from KU Leuven and Erasmus University Rotterdam.
 Among other topics, his editorial work has focused on artist publications and artist books.
-He has been based in Brussels since 2011.
+Since 2011, Bisello has been based in Brussels.